THE HISTORY OF WHSI

 Click here to meet the team

 The Initiative was launched in 1990 under the auspices of the Institute of Welsh Affairs at the National Museum of Wales, Cardiff.
 It was the brainchild of Lady Trotman Dickenson who became the first Chairperson of the organisation and has been closely involved ever since.
 She was followed as Chairperson by prominent historian of Wales, Professor Chris Williams, freelance journalist Carolyn Hitt, historian and author Catrin Stevens, and retired HMI (Estyn) Alun Morgan.
-The new Chairperson is Angharad Williams, RCAHMW’s Public Engagement Manager and former headteacher.
+The new Chairperson is Angharad Williams, former RCAHMW’s Public Engagement Manager and former headteacher.

 A message of support from HRH The Prince of Wales